hasura/graphql-engine/manual/tutorial/9-adding-permissions.rst

 Part IX: Permissions & access control on data models
 ====================================================

 We've mentioned that by default, the ``data`` APIs can only be accessed by users with the ``admin`` role.
 However, we should never include the admin token in any client applications.
 So, we need to allow access to the ``data`` APIs for roles other than ``admin``.
-This is handled by the permission layer of the ``data`` service, which lets you define row level and column level access control policies for various roles.
+This is handled by the permission layer of the ``data`` microservice, which lets you define row level and column level access control policies for various roles.

 In our blog app, what roles do we have other than ``admin``?